jmtsuji/GC-spec-analysis/README.md

 # GC-spec-analysis
 A collection of scripts for working with GC/spectrophotometer data.
-Includes converting from standard curves, and so on.
+Includes converting from standard curves, and so on. **These scripts are in development and are fairly specific to in-lab experiments; use at your own risk.**

 ## GC_data_analysis_vs2.R
 A script for working with GC data.
 Run in a console (e.g., RStudio) and modify the variables in the first few lines of the code.